yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 Many humanities students and scholars are reluctant to learn new technologies, and thereby limit both their own ability to influence the outside world, as well as the incorporation of technology in their research.
 As Mitch Resnick has said, not being able to take charge of the technological tools we use to meet our own particular needs is similar to being able only to read a language but not write.
 For full use of the language and to use it to express ourselves, we must also be able to use it to create new structures.
 To make full use of technologies, we must be able not just to use them passively, but to modify them.
 This venture will empower humanities students and scholars to proactively drive their own learning and research.
 When they engage with technology through coding, they open the doors to master and innovate their own tools.

 The coding platform will build upon Coding the Humanities, an already strong research project at the University of Amsterdam that has been successfully running for more than a year.
 Coding the Humanities is closely linked to several other projects, including zooniverse, dh, chat, and circa, and explores interplay between humanities and technology within the humanities faculty.
 It currently introduces programming to humanities students through coursework.
 We have three courses that are incorporated into the curriculum on programming basics.
 The course "Art, Science, and Technology" is running now, and the courses "Coding the Humanities" and "From Objected Data" will both begin in September 2014.
 Increasing the number of humanities students and scholars with programming skills through this coding platform will allow them to shape and create digital tools that meet their particular research needs and encourage new forms of learning, teaching and knowledge production.
-This skillset will sensitize the participants to their technological environment and make them aware of the challenges and opportunities ICT offers for humanities research.
+This skill set will sensitize the participants to their technological environment and make them aware of the challenges and opportunities ICT offers for humanities research.
 Coding knowledge makes those in the humanities more employable because humanities students and scholars will increasingly need to be able to read and write code.
 Expanding the context beyond the classroom to the coding platform will give students a venue to connect and share with participants outside the university.

 ##### 1.3.2 Assumptions involved